apache/pekko-management/docs/src/main/paradox/cluster-http-management.md

 ## Dependencies

-The Akka Cluster HTTP Management is a separate jar file.
+The Pekko Cluster HTTP Management is a separate jar file.
-Make sure to include it along with the core akka-management library in your project:
+Make sure to include it along with the core pekko-management library in your project:

 @@dependency[sbt,Gradle,Maven] {
   symbol1=PekkoManagementVersion
   value1="$project.version$"
-  group=com.lightbend.akka.management
+  group=org.apache.pekko
-  artifact=akka-management_$scala.binary.version$
+  artifact=pekko-management_$scala.binary.version$
   version=PekkoManagementVersion
-  group2=com.lightbend.akka.management
+  group2=org.apache.pekko
-  artifact2=akka-management-cluster-http_$scala.binary.version$
+  artifact2=pekko-management-cluster-http_$scala.binary.version$
   version2=PekkoManagementVersion
 }

-Akka Cluster HTTP Management can be used with Akka $pekko.version$ or later.
+Pekko Cluster HTTP Management can be used with Apache Pekko $pekko.version$ or later.
-You have to override the following Akka dependencies by defining them explicitly in your build and define the Akka version to the one that you are using.
-Latest patch version of Akka is recommended and a later version than $pekko.version$ can be used.
+You have to override the following Pekko dependencies by defining them explicitly in your build and define the Pekko version to the one that you are using.
+Latest patch version of Pekko is recommended and a later version than $pekko.version$ can be used.

 @@dependency[sbt,Gradle,Maven] {